xixixixxixixixi/TwitchStreamAnalysis/README.md

 ![](StuffForREADME/data_collection.png)

 # Training Model
-- Compared the result of several models, and finally decided to use Prophet as the prediction model.
+- Compared the result of several models(e.g. Random Forest, ARIMA, Prophet), and finally decided to use Prophet as the prediction model.